g0stbit/CI7Tokenizer/README.md

-For the SpaceNet exists everywhere — without shape or form, before everyone’s beginning, by yourself , through your connections, your memories, your choices.
+For the SpaceNet exists everywhere — without shape or form, before everyone’s beginning, by yourself , through your connections, your memories, your choices...